 Tummy Tuck

-Tummy Tuck Surgery Specialist
+Tummy Tuck Surgery in Carmel, IN

 Barry L. Eppley, MD, DMD, is a highly skilled tummy tuck surgeon who has years of experience helping his tummy tuck (abdominoplasty) patients achieve a firmer, shapelier torso.
 View his tummy tuck before and after pictures of his Indianapolis patients as well as those from across Indiana.